tfenster/presentations/2018-10 directions emea docker workshop/pres/pres.md

 ## Additional notes before you start

+- If you want to use the workshop VM, send and email to freddy.kristiansen@microsoft.com with the IP address on the landing page and he will enable access
 - Make sure to **stop all running containers before starting a new track** ([video 0](https://tfenster.github.io/presentations/201810-emeadockerworkshop/video/0%20-%20cleanup.mp4))
+  - Only exception are parts where "depends on previous part" is explicitly noted
 - If actions run for a *longer time*, I have *skipped* the waiting time in the recordings
 - *Green* target circle means *left click*, *yellow* target circle means *right click*